 Beginnings, while often difficult, are exciting.
 There’s anticipation, suspense, and the hope of great things to come.
 As the days roll on, however, a sort of grind settles in.
 It’s tempting to give up.

-Those who stay the course are eventually awarded with something rare and gratifying: an accomplishment.
+Those who stay the course are eventually awarded with something gratifying: an accomplishment.

-As one major date gives way to the next, I’m glad to convey hopes for wonderful futures all around.
+As one major date gives way to the next, I’m glad to convey hopes for wonderful futures.
 I also applaud every achievement of the past fifty-two weeks, including the miracle of you and me simply making it to wherever we are right now.